equinor/fmu-tools/_sources/create_rft_ertobs.rst.txt

 welldatefile will be enumerated from 1 and upwards.
 The obs-files produced will always include the REPORT_STEP in the filename.

+Observation files will always cover the measurement points for all dates for a well, but padded with -1 at dates (report steps) where there is no data.

 Additional options are specified through a RMS dictionary, and ``create_rft_ertobs`` can be called from a RMS Python job with a script like